uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/blas/blas-level-3-routines.rst

            -     Description
          * -     :ref:`onemath_blas_gemm`
            -     Computes a matrix-matrix product with general matrices.
+         * -     :ref:`onemath_blas_gemmtr`
+           -     Computes a matrix-matrix product with general matrices, but updates only the upper or lower triangular part of the result matrix.
          * -     :ref:`onemath_blas_hemm`
            -     Computes a matrix-matrix product where one input matrix is Hermitian and one is general.
          * -     :ref:`onemath_blas_herk`